MechanicalRabbit/DataKnots.jl/doc/src/layouts.md

     using DataKnots.Layouts

-To encode possible layouts of a given structure, we assemble the corresponding *layout expression*.
+To format a data structure, we need to encode its possible layouts in the form of a *layout expression*.

 A fixed single-line layout is created with `Layouts.literal()`.

     Layouts.literal("department")
     #-> literal("department")

-Several layouts could be composed using horizontal and vertical composition operators.
+Layouts could be combined using horizontal and vertical composition operators.

     lhz = Layouts.literal("department") * Layouts.literal(".") * Layouts.literal("name")
     #-> literal("department.name")